Adlink-ROS/neuronbot2/README.md

    ![](readme_resource/phenix_world.png)
 3. Teleop it in the world

     Users are able to control the NeuronBot2 with the following rosnode.
+Run it with the other terminal.
    ```
+   source /opt/ros/melodic/setup.bash
    rosrun teleop_twist_keyboard teleop_twist_keyboard.py
    ```
    ![](readme_resource/teleop.png)